 The mixed-use Mercantile project on Broadway in downtown Fargo is a public-private partnership between The City of Fargo, Kilbourne Group, and Tom and Kari Smith, owners of the historic Great Northern Bicycle Company.

-The project includes 367 public parking spaces, 100 apartments, 6 for-sale condominiums, ground-floor retail space, a substation for the Fargo Police Department, and public bathrooms.
+This infill project replaces a surface parking lot of 85 stalls with 367 structured public parking spaces, 100 apartments, for-sale condominiums, ground-floor retail space, and a substation for the Fargo Police Department.

-The garage will be wrapped on all sides with mixed-use and residential private development.
-Plans for the six-story, mixed-use portion of the project, to be built by Kilbourne Group, include space for a Fargo Police Department substation, a parking office, public restrooms, approximately 100 apartments for rent and 16,922 square feet of ground floor commercial space.
-Smith intends to add nine owner-occupied housing units, to be called The Great Northern Block, to the North side of the project.
+The garage is wrapped on all sides with mixed-use and residential private development.
+The six-story, mixed-use portion of the project, built by Kilbourne Construction Management (KCM), includes space for 5 to 7 new ground floor businesses (17,000 square feet), and 100 apartments for rent.
+Smith is building nine owner-occupied housing units, called The Great Northern Block, to the North side of the project.

-The project has been labeled Mercantile, in homage to the four-story brick structure which was built in 1909 for Fargo Mercantile Co., a wholesale grocer.
+The project is called Mercantile in homage to the four-story brick structure which was built in 1909 for Fargo Mercantile Co., a wholesale grocer.
 Designed by the Hancock Brothers and constructed by C.H.
 Johnson & Co., the building was demolished in 1966.
 The Goodyear Service Center was constructed in 1968 and served the downtown community for 48 years before closing in 2016.

 “Downtown is the vibrant core of our community and it continues to grow and evolve,” said Fargo Mayor Dr. Tim Mahoney at the December 18, 2019 ground-breaking ceremony.
 “It’s a regional epicenter for the arts, entertainment and commerce.
 We are creating an active city center built around thriving downtown businesses and beautiful, natural features.
 All of this is possible due to strong partnerships between the City, our businesses and our community organizations.”